Rajesh-Siraskar/EdgeAI-uTensor_Embedded_RTOS_for_ARM_processors/README.md

 ## Embedded RTOS C++ programming for the ARM processor
 ## uTensor

-Use of uTensor for building ML models for edge devices.
+1. Use of uTensor for building ML models for edge devices.
 Emedded RTOS C++ programming
+2. uTensor Deep Neural Network Model
+3. Trains a model on the desktop and deploys on the ARM processor
+4. Can perform predictive maintenance

 ### uTensor:
 https://utensor.github.io/website/